lucas-test/gracofeu/readme.md

 - [ ] changing your own label triggers shortcuts
 - [ ] Chrome : no export to file?
 - [ ] Parametors may appear several times
+- [ ] Parametor not updated when moving side/corner of Area